2019 Novel Coronavirus (COVID-19)

 Avoid contact with pets.
 This includes petting, snuggling, being kissed or licked, and sharing food.

 Call ahead before visiting the doctor.
-This will help them take steps to keep other people from getting infected or exposed.
+This will help them take extra steps to keep other people from getting infected or exposed.

 Avoid sharing personal household items.
 Don’t share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in the home.
 After using these items, they should be washed thoroughly with soap and water.